syed0wais/weather.io/README.md

 # Weather.io
-## A website that gives you details of the live weather of your location by using your IP address and location.
+## A website that gives you details of the live weather of your location by using your IP address and Location.

 ## Screenshots:
 ![msedge_WnxsRelPjX (Medium)](https://user-images.githubusercontent.com/87197237/156917969-f7a9eea5-60b0-431b-be83-b1fc3656cbeb.png)